DFE-Digital/apply-for-teacher-training/docs/deployment_checklist.md

 This checklist is meant as a supplement to the full [deployment guide](deployment.md) where you will find detailed instructions about how to deploy.

-It may be appropriate carry out additional checks specific to the changes included in a deployment.
+It may be appropriate to carry out additional checks specific to the changes included in a deployment.

 We aim to work in pairs on deployments so that one developer runs the